Barbecue

 other than that North Carolinans raised hogs (as did farmers in every

-other colony and, later, state.)
+other colony.)
 Western Carolina Barbecue's origins

 are known to date back to the early Twentieth Century, at about the